meetuparchive/jira-transit/README.md

 Intended to be run as a docker app.

-Pick a secret, let's call it `YOUR_HOOK_SECRET` that you'll use as a means of verifing the source of a hook invocation.
+Pick a secret, let's call it `YOUR_HOOK_SECRET` that you'll use as a means of verifying the source of a hook invocation.

-`
 ```bash
 $ make package
 $ docker run --rm -it \